Salah Choudhury: As a Fraud

+In 2012, Jewish Telegraphic Agency reported Choudhury is "fraud according to some Jews in the United States and Israel who once supported him".
+Jweekly also published the same.

+As Pakistani terrorist HuJI Activist

+In 2010, Bangladesh CID unearthed a nexus between Choudhury along with Richard Benkin with Pakistani terrorist organization HuJI, following arrest of Kazi Azizul Haque.

 As Fake news peddler

 Choudhury has been accused by Bangladeshi newspaper Daily Star of falsely claiming that the Bangladesh Nationalist Party launched "India out movement".

 In September 2024, the Indian National Congress lodged a police complaint against Choudhury for allegedly spreading fake news against their leaders.

 In 2024, he falsely claimed that Rahul Gandhi was standing with Manmohan Singh's daughter Amrit Singh, when the photo showed Gandhi standing with Congress leader Amitabh Dubey and his wife Amulya Gopalakrishnan.

 In 2024, he falsely alleged Sonia Gandhi as an ISI agent, following which he faced several FIRs in Indian judiciary.

 In November 2024, he falsely claimed Anusha, the secretary of Karanataka Pradesh Youth Congress Committee, to be a wife of Daniel Stephen Courney who was deported from India in 2017.
 Anusha later filed an FIR against Choudhary.

 In June 2025 Bangladesh Sangbad Sangstha testified another fake news peddling by Choudhury.